Biden relies on circumstantial evidence to blame Russia for release of data from what is said to be his son’s laptop

 The Biden campaign has, with a few exceptions, refused to engage on the substance of the leaked material, declining to deny or corroborate alleged emails excerpted in the New York Post, because they believe that would elevate the disinformation operation.

-Hunter Biden’s lawyer has also declined to say whether his client dropped off laptops with the Delaware computer repairman who Giuliani said he retrieved the materials from.
+Hunter Biden’s lawyer has also declined to say whether his client dropped off laptops with the Delaware computer repairman whom Giuliani said he retrieved the materials from.
 The computer repairman, for his part, has declined to say how he connected with Giuliani.

 The Washington Post has not been able to independently verify the emails.
 The Post has on multiple occasions asked Giuliani and Trump’s former top adviser, Stephen K. Bannon, for copies of what they allege is Hunter Biden’s hard drive but has received no response.